1. Introduction

 merchant.example

 .
-The valid decimal values are 00 to 63. - ad attribution data
+The valid decimal values are 0 to 255. - trigger data

 -

-A six-bit decimal value encoding the details of the attribution.
-This data may contain things like specific steps in a sales funnel or the value of the sale in buckets, such as less than $10, between $10 and $50, between $51 and $200, above $200, and so on.
-The valid decimal values are 00 to 63.
+A four-bit decimal value encoding the user action that triggers the attribution.
+This value may encode things like specific steps in a sales funnel or the value of the sale in buckets, such as less than $10, between $10 and $50, between $51 and $200, above $200, and so on.
+The valid decimal values are 00 to 15.

 -

-An optional six-bit decimal value encoding the priority of the attribution.
-The priority is only intended for the user agent to be able to pick the most important attribution request if there are multiple.
+An optional six-bit decimal value encoding the priority of the triggering event.
+The priority is only intended for the user agent to be able to pick the most important trigger data if there are multiple.
 One such case may be after the user has taken step 1 through 3 in a sales funnel and the third step is the most important to get attribution for.
 The valid decimal values are 00 to 63.

 1.3.
 A High Level Scenario